Vivian Malone Jones: Later life

-Despite her university achievements, she did not receive any job offers in Alabama.
+Despite her university achievements, Malone did not receive any job offers in Alabama.
 She later joined the civil rights division of the U.S. Department of Justice and served as a research analyst.
 While in Washington, she attended George Washington University and pursued a master's degree in public administration.
 She took a job as an employee relations specialist at the central office of the United States Veteran's Administration.
 During her time in Washington, she attended the signing of the Voting Rights Act of 1965.

-She was appointed to a position as the Executive Director of the Voter Education Project in August 1977 and worked towards voter equality for minorities.
+Malone was appointed to a position as the executive director of the Voter Education Project in August 1977 and worked towards voter equality for minorities.
 In this role, she helped provide assistance and funds to local voter registration projects.
 She also helped in the piloting of Project 23, a program aimed at addressing the barriers that kept Black individuals in the state of Georgia from registering to vote or running for public office.
 By 1978, the Voter Education project had assisted in the voter registration of about 3 million Black individuals.
 She later became the Director of Civil Rights and Urban Affairs and Director of Environmental Justice for the U.S. Environmental Protection Agency, a position she held until her retirement in 1996.
 Upon her retirement, she began to sell life insurance.

-In October 1996, Jones was chosen by the George Wallace Family Foundation to be the first recipient of its Lurleen B. Wallace Award of Courage.
-At the ceremony, Wallace said, "Vivian Malone Jones was at the center of the fight over states' rights and conducted herself with grace, strength and, above all, courage."
-In 2000, Jones gave the commencement address at the University of Alabama, and the university bestowed on her a doctorate of humane letters.
+In October 1996, Malone was chosen by the George Wallace Family Foundation to be the first recipient of its Lurleen B. Wallace Award of Courage.
+George Wallace, the governor who had attempted to block her from integrating the University of Alabama, presented her with the award and praised her: "Vivian Malone Jones was at the center of the fight over states' rights and conducted herself with grace, strength and, above all, courage."
+They had met privately the night before, for the first time since their confrontation, where Malone said that Wallace apologized, and she had already forgiven him.
+Wallace had also previously taken back his defiance against progressing civil rights.
+Interviewed after receiving the award, Malone said that "There is no question Wallace and I will be remembered for the stand in the schoolhouse door...But the best that can happen at this point is to say it was a mistake."

+In 2000, Malone gave the commencement address at the University of Alabama, and the university bestowed on her a doctorate of humane letters.
 Additionally, in 2004, the Alabama State Legislature honored her by passing a resolution in commemoration of her outstanding achievements.